 Mobile dongles are essentially portable modems and are also referred to as mobile USB sticks and USB modems.

 It's common nowadays for dongles to come in 3G and 4G speeds.
-The main difference between older 3G mobile broadband and 4G mobile broadband is speed.
-Choose 4G and you can expect a connection that's up to five times faster than the UK 3G average.
+The main difference between older 3G mobile broadband and 4G mobile broadband is speed: Choose 4G and you can expect a connection that's up to five times faster than the UK 3G average.

 Mobile broadband providers

 You can get the best mobile broadband deals from these providers:

 Who is it for?